BitcoinDesign/Guide/guide/payments/send.md

     - file: processing-on-chain
       alt:
       caption: More detailed status updates are helpful for on-chain transactions, as they can take 10+ minutes to confirm.
+    - file: processing-transactions
+      alt:
+      caption: Users should not be forced to wait until transaction completion to keep using the wallet, and be able to review the status at any time.
 imagesErrors:
     - file: routing-error
       alt: